Faculty & Fellows

 Steven Hegedus firstname.lastname@example.org

-Scientist, Institute of Energy Conversion, and CEEP Policy Fellow.
+Scientist, Institute of Energy Conversion; CEEP Senior Policy Fellow.
+Ph.D., University of Delaware, 1990.
 Photovoltaic solar energy technology and applications, solar cell design and characterization; impact of federal and local energy policy on solar markets.

 William Latham email@example.com